maelle/simplymaelle/content/post/2018-07-22-wheretogethelp.md

 ## Find new friends

 Join a community, and ask your questions there.
-More specifically, you can try join the [R4DS community](https://www.jessemaegan.com/post/r4ds-the-next-iteration/  ); your [local](https://rladies.org/)/[remote](http://eepurl.com/dy1bm1) R-Ladies community (as a reminder, [this doesn't mean women only](https://rladies.org/about-us/) but instead "minority genders (including but not limited to cis/trans women, trans men, non-binary, genderqueer, agender)"); this [French-speaking community](bit.ly/grrr-join).
+More specifically, you can join the [R4DS community](https://www.jessemaegan.com/post/r4ds-the-next-iteration/  ); your [local](https://rladies.org/)/[remote](http://eepurl.com/dy1bm1) R-Ladies community (as a reminder, [this doesn't mean women only](https://rladies.org/about-us/) but instead "minority genders (including but not limited to cis/trans women, trans men, non-binary, genderqueer, agender)"); this [French-speaking community](bit.ly/grrr-join).
 Such communities most often have Slack workspaces or equivalent, with an r-help channel, as well as a code of conduct and a general friendly attitude.
 Build your confidence there, and soon, you'll be out asking (and answering!)
 R questions in the wilderness as well.

 Note, if you know of any list of such friendly communities, please tell me.
 I only know of [this list (of lists) of R User Groups and Conferences by David Smith](http://blog.revolutionanalytics.com/local-r-groups.html).